-C5.1.15

-C5.1.16

-- C5.1.17 Disposal of medical and biohazard waste. - C5.1.18 Cellular therapy emergency and disaster plan, including the collection staff response. - C5.2 A Standard Operating Procedures Manual for collection activities The Collection Service shall be maintained, including maintain a listing detailed list of all current Standard Operating Procedures, controlled documents including title, and identifier, and version. - C5.3 Standard Operating Procedures required in C5.1 shall be sufficiently detailed and unambiguous to allow qualified staff to follow and complete the procedures successfully.
-Each individual Standard Operating Procedure shall include: - C5.3.1 A clearly written description of the objectives. - C5.3.2 A description of equipment, reagents, and supplies used. - C5.3.3 Acceptable endpoints and the range of expected results. - C5.3.4 A stepwise description of the procedure. - C5.3.5 Age-specific issues where relevant. - C5.3.6 Reference to other Standard Operating Procedures or policies required to perform the procedure. - C5.3.7 A reference section listing appropriate and current literature. - C5.3.8 Documented approval of each procedure by the Medical Director prior to implementation and every two (2) years thereafter. - C5.3.9 Documented approval of each procedural modification to a Standard Operating Procedure by the Medical Director or designee prior to implementation. - C5.3.10 Reference to a current version of orders, worksheets, reports, labels, and forms. - C5.4 Controlled documents relevant to processes being performed shall be readily available to the facility staff. - C5.5 Staff-training review and, if appropriate, training and competency shall be documented before performing a new or revised Standard Operating Procedure. - C5.6 All personnel shall follow the Standard Operating Procedures related to their positions. - C5.7 VariancesPlanned deviations shall be pre-approved by the Medical Director and reviewed by the Quality Manager.
+- C5.1.13 Critical equipment, reagent, and supply management including recalls and corrective actions in the event of failure. - C5.1.14 Equipment operation, maintenance, and monitoring including corrective actions in the event of failure. - C5.1.15 Cleaning and sanitation procedures including identification of the individuals responsible for the activities. - C5.1.16 Hygiene and use of personal protective equipment and attire. - C5.1.17 Disposal of medical and biohazard waste. - C5.1.18 Cellular therapy emergency and disaster plan, including the collection staff response. - C5.2 The Collection Service shall maintain a detailed list of all controlled documents including title and identifier. - C5.3 Standard Operating Procedures shall be sufficiently detailed and unambiguous to allow qualified staff to follow and complete the procedures successfully.
+Each individual Standard Operating Procedure shall include: - C5.3.1 A clearly written description of the objectives. - C5.3.2 A description of equipment, reagents, and supplies used. - C5.3.3 Acceptable endpoints and the range of expected results. - C5.3.4 A stepwise description of the procedure.

+- C5.3.5 Reference to other Standard Operating Procedures or policies required to perform the procedure. - C5.3.6 Age-specific issues where relevant. - C5.3.7 A reference section listing appropriate and current literature. - C5.3.8 Documented approval of each procedure by the Medical Director prior to implementation and every two (2) years thereafter. - C5.3.9 Documented approval of each modification to a Standard Operating Procedure by the Medical Director prior to implementation. - C5.3.10 Reference to a current version of orders, worksheets, reports, labels, and forms. - C5.4 Controlled documents relevant to processes being performed shall be readily available to the facility staff. - C5.5 Staff review and, if appropriate, training and competency shall be documented before performing a new or revised Standard Operating Procedure. - C5.6 All personnel shall follow the Standard Operating Procedures related to their positions. - C5.7 Planned deviations shall be pre-approved by the Medical Director and reviewed by the Quality Manager.